Donaldoo/holbertonschool-printf/README.md

 %s | Used to print string.
 %d, %i | Used to print integers.
 %R | Used to print Rot13'd string.
+%b | Used to print binary.
+%o | Used to print octal.
 %x | Used to print hexadecimal integer (lowercase).
 %X | Used to print hexadecimal integer (uppercase).